lastefoto-ee/lastefoto-ee.github.io/content/en/post/baby-photosession/index.md

 subtitle: Baby session in Tallinn

 # Summary for listings and search engines
-summary: Baby photo session in studio
+summary: Baby photo session in Tallinn

 # Link this post with a project
 projects: